 Test

-method verifies if the authentication credentials are valid by making a simple API request to the external service.
+The test method verifies if the authentication credentials are valid by making a simple API request to the external service.

 This method is crucial for validating connections and providing immediate feedback to users during the connection setup process.